Internet-Draft CoAP pubsub December 2024

 2.5.4.
 Updating the topic-configuration with iPATCH

-On success, the server returns a 2.04 (Changed) response and the current full resource representation.
+On success, the broker returns a 2.04 (Changed) response and the current full resource representation.
 The broker only updates parameters that are explicitly mentioned in the request.

 Contrary to PUT, iPATCH operations will explicitly update some parameters, leaving others unmodified.